cronos-labs/hardhat-cronoscan/README.md

 Hardhat plugin for integration with Cronoscan's contract verification service.

-This plugin needs to be used in conjunction with the [hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) plugin.
+This plugin needs to be used in conjunction with the [hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) plugin (v3.1.0 or above).

 ## Features

 Verify the source code for your Solidity contracts on [Cronoscan](https://cronoscan.com/).

-Please refer to [hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) for more details.

 ## Installation

 ### 1. Install the package

 ```
 # Install hardhat-etherscan plugin
-npm install --save-dev @nomiclabs/hardhat-etherscan
+npm install --save-dev @nomiclabs/hardhat-etherscan@^3.1.0

 # Install hardhat-cronoscan plugin
 npm install --save-dev @cronos-labs/hardhat-cronoscan
 ```

 ### 2. Import the plugins

 In your `hardhat.config.ts`, import the two plugins:
 ```
 ...